 In the 21-page affidavit, she tells of black eyes, bloodied noses and swollen lips and instances of her husband ransacking their house.
-She wrote he would use his 6-foot-plus (more than 1.8 meter) size to his advantage, sometimes sitting on her, even while she was pregnant.
+She wrote he would use his 6-foot -plus size to his advantage, sometimes sitting on her, even while she was pregnant.
 She said she suffered a miscarriage after one such incident in 2006.

-She described being kept up all night as Hassan poured water on her, shook her and removed pillows from their bed to prevent her from sleeping while he lectured her about her "character flaws."
+She described being kept up all night as Hassan poured water on her, shook her and removed pillows from their bed to prevent me sleeping while he lectured her about her "character flaws."
 He called her a bad mother and a bad Muslim, she said.